Mnuchin: Another round of economic rescue legislation is ‘definitely’ needed

 Ms. Carranza said the program has facilitated more than 4.5 million loans collectively worth more than $510 billion.

 She said there is still about $130 billion in funding still available.
+Businesses have until the end of the month to apply.

 The initial $349 billion for the program that was part of the $2.2 trillion rescue package was quickly exhausted, and Congress authorized more than $300 billion in additional money in a subsequent package.